-The CRB will prepare, and submit to the Director of Athletics an annual report on all activities, and make recommendations on efficacy of conduct policy, associated sanctions, and educational programs in place to support positive student-athlete behavior.
+The Director of Athletics will receive an annual report on all conduct activities, associated sanctions, and educational programs in place to support positive student-athlete behavior.

 Student-athletes subject to sanctions as a result of violations to the Code of Conduct may, in writing, appeal the sanction with the Director of Athletics within five business days of the receipt of the decision.
 Failure to submit an appeal within the allotted time will render the original decision final.

 An appeal is warranted based upon a claim of:

 a.
 An error so substantial that the student-athlete did not receive a fair review of their issue;

 b.
 The student-athlete has new information to support their case that was not immediately available at the time of the original review;

 c.
 The sanction was arbitrary or grossly disproportionate to the offense.

 The student-athlete will schedule a meeting to present their case to the Director of Athletics.
 The student-athlete has the right to have an advisor/representative (non-lawyer) present.
 Sanctions being appealed shall remain enforced while the appeal is under consideration.
 The decision of the Director of Athletics is final.

 Student-athletes are permitted to have profiles on social networking sites such as Twitter and Facebook.
 This is contingent upon the understanding that a. no offensive or inappropriate pictures are posted, b. no offensive or inappropriate comments are posted, and c. any information posted on the site does not violate the ethics and core values of Clemson University, the Athletic Department; not violate the University nor Athletic Department Codes of Conduct, and all other local, state and federal laws.